davidebianchi/gswagger/README.md

 1. How to add a swagger with `allOf`?
 You can create manually a swagger with `allOf` using the `AddRawRoute` method.

+1. How to add a swagger with `anyOf`?
+You can create manually a swagger with `anyOf` using the `AddRawRoute` method.

 #### Discovered unsupported schema features

 *Formats*: